|

 conditions, how to maneuver the craft on the water, and what special safety precautions

-- Participate in a 1-day whitewater trip for beginners.
+should be taken when using an inflatable boat.
+Explain the risks of "tubing" on moving water.
+Participate in a 1-day whitewater trip for beginners.
 Help to prepare a written plan

 specifying route, schedule, equipment, safety precautions, and emergency procedures.